contactopensource/contactopensource/doc/concepts/person_pronoun_kit.md

-# Person pronoun
+# Person pronoun kit

-A `person_pronoun` is a group of pronouns such as "they, their, theirs, etc."
+A `person_pronoun_kit` is a group of pronouns such as "they, their, theirs, etc."

 Attributes: